JustinLove/stream-credits/notes.md

-- preserve channel when logging in - parameters not allowed in oauth redirect urls.
-Could maybe use local storage.
-- other caps to try and get hosts
+- other caps to try and get hosts - test HOSTTARGET first
-- reconnection - punting on connect-close, need an example